Join our upcoming webinar “Deriving Business Value from LLMs and RAGs.”

 Evaluating the effectiveness of LLMs

-A pivotal discussion during the webinar addressed the challenge of evaluating LLM effectiveness.
+The main challenge discussed during the webinar was evaluating LLM effectiveness.
 Assessing these models is difficult due to the subjective nature of testing and the diverse range of user experiences.
 Despite these challenges, it remains crucial to maintain consistent and standardized evaluation practices.
 A comprehensive feedback collection from customer interactions is essential to refine and validate the model's performance – and SuperAnnotate helped Databricks achieve this.

 llm evaluation

-The collaboration between Databricks and SuperAnnotate has introduced an innovative angle to the evaluation spectrum.
+The collaboration between Databricks and SuperAnnotate has introduced a fresh angle to LLM evaluation.
 SuperAnnotate assists Databricks in standardization – cutting down the time and costs associated with LLM evaluations.

 Deploying LLMs as initial evaluators can delegate routine judgment tasks to the generative AI, reserving more complex decision-making for human experts.
 Instead of humans annotating data for LLMs (evaluating LLM results), AI does that.
 This process is a relatively new topic in AI and is called reinforcement learning from AI feedback (RLAIF).
 It’s an alternative to the famous reinforcement learning from human feedback (RLHF).
 This approach promotes a more effective distribution of tasks, where LLMs are used as evaluators instead of humans, ensuring that human intellect is applied in more complex and nuanced areas.
 It underscores a strategic collaboration where generative AI and human expertise work together to achieve superior evaluation standards in various LLM use cases.